What is Celexa?

 While most medications have certain anticipated side effects, a drug manufacturer has a duty to make its products as reasonably safe as possible, and to inform the medical community and the public of known risks associated with its drugs.
 If a manufacturer fails to do so, it can be held legally responsible if patients are injured as the result of inadequate warnings or the unreasonably dangerous nature of the drug, under a legal theory called "product liability."

 If you or a loved one have experienced any dangerous symptoms or unusual medical conditions related to Celexa use, you should first contact your doctor or other healthcare professional.
-Once you've spoken with your doctor, you may also wish to meet with an experienced attorney to discuss your legal options.
-Patients who took Celexa may be entitled to compensation for their injuries and injuries to their newborns.
-To learn more about your claim, you can obtain a free case evaluation from an experienced attorney.
+Patients who took Celexa may be entitled to compensation for their injuries and injuries to their newborns; an experienced injury law attorney can discuss your legal options.